 The second NAMs session will include presentations from researchers working across human relevant in vitro technologies, ranging from brain tumour modelling, stem cell platforms in toxicity and imaging, cell-based assays in safety assessment and organ function studies.

-• Seeking new users of technology to focus on expanding 3Rs benefits.
+- Seeking new users and applications of the technology to expand 3Rs benefits.

 Davide Danovi (Migration Biotherapeutics)